40th Havana Jazz Festival "Jazz Plaza 2025"

 We believe that educational travel should engage foreign visitors with the cultural and social values of the Cuban society through people-to-people interaction.
 During the duration of the Havana Jazz Festival 2025, North American travelers will be able to spend quality time with the hundreds of Cubans that attend the various venues of the international event every night.
 Travelers will make friends, establish relationships and gain memorable experiences that both foreign visitors and Cubans will treasure for live and have an impact in their lives.
 The people-to-people engagement with Cubans is the key component that makes our educational tours to Cuba different from the rest.

-Please remember that your breakfast is included and you can enjoy it daily from 7:00 a.m. to 10:00 a.m.
+Breakfast is complimentary from 7:00 a.m. to 10:00 a.m.

-Day 2.
-Monday 20 January 2025.
+• Day 2.
+Monday 27 January 2025.
+Cienfuegos, UNESCO World Heritage Site

 Morning.
 Authentic Cuba Travel®’s Havana Jazz Festival Cuba tour is often imitated, but never duplicated, among other things, because we take travellers to explore the authentic Cuba beyond the capital of the country.
 And today we will travel to Cienfuegos, Cuba’s second smallest province after Havana.
 Located in Central Cuba, this Cuban province is bordered by the Caribbean Sea to the south and Sierra del Escambray to the East.